 With a satisfying crunch and plenty of dietary fiber, carrots make a wonderful snack for your dog.
-They are a star ingredient in any fresh, homemade diet and have the kind of nutritional benefits a healthy dog owner would dream about.
+They are a star ingredient in any fresh, homemade diet and have every nutritional benefit a healthy dog owner would dream about.

 A medium carrot contains about 25 calories with almost no fat, nearly 1 gram of protein, and more than 2 grams of fiber.
 These crunchy vegetables are also rich in vitamin A, vitamin K, potassium, biotin, and vitamin B6.
 In addition to their nutritional benefits, carrots have a satiating snap that makes for a healthy, natural chew toy and can also relieve discomfort in teething puppies.

-- Raw carrots contain up to 95% water which, combined with their dietary fiber content, supports your dog’s healthy and regular digestion
+- A raw carrot contains up to 95% water which, combined with their dietary fiber content, supports your dog’s healthy and regular digestion

 - Carrots are low in both calories and fat, making them an excellent treat for dogs who need to lose weight

 - Chewing on a crunchy carrot may support your dog’s dental health by scraping away tartar and preventing the plaque buildup that leads to periodontal disease